PeoHP2308/fcj-workshop/fcj-workshop-template-main/content/4-EventParticipants/4.1-Event1/_index.md

 ### Purpose of the Event.

    - Introduce the latest technology trends from AWS, especially Generative AI.
    - Share case studies from major enterprises in Vietnam and across the region.
    - Discuss leadership strategies and organizational management in the AI era.
    - Explore best practices for security and real-world applications of AI Agents.

 ### Speaker List.
+#### Morning:
 - **Hon.
 Government Speaker** – Opening remarks.
 - **Eric Yeo** – Country General Manager, Vietnam, Cambodia, Laos & Myanmar, AWS.
 - **Dr. Jens Lottner** – CEO, Techcombank.